 Call Journey Center’s 24-Hour Helpline: 216.391.4357 (HELP) to talk with an Advocate.

-Rapid Rehousing through EDEN, Inc. is also available by entering emergency shelter.
-All individuals and families that enter shelter in Cuyahoga County are automatically entered into EDEN Rapid Rehousing, as long as they have not received EDEN RRH in the last 2 years.
+Rapid Rehousing is also available by entering emergency shelter.
+Most individuals and families that enter shelter in Cuyahoga County have access to EDEN Rapid Rehousing, as long as they have not received EDEN RRH in the last 2 years.

 Coordinated Intake will help you enter shelter in Cuyahoga County.